-The Bank holds investment securities measured at amortised cost with a carrying amount of D309,9million.
-The investment securities held by the Bank are sovereign bonds.
+The Bank holds investment securities measured at amortised cost with a carrying amount of D314million.
+The investment securities held by the Bank are sovereign debts (Sukuk AL Salam). liabilities as they fall due.

-(ii) Liquidity risk

-Liquidity risk is the risk that the Bank will encounter difficulty in meeting obligations from its financial liabilities as they fall due.
 The risk arises from mismatches in the cash flows.